marcrobledo/wiiu-screenshots-to-email/README.md

 ## Where can I find it?
-Unfortunately, due to bandwidth reasons, I cannot host this service publicly.
+You must go to https://wiiu.marcrobledo.com/ in your Wii U Web Browser and follow instructions there to send screenshots to your email.
+Keep in mind I am self-hosting this and that, due to bandwidth reasons, I might shutdown it at any time if there is an abuse of usage.

 The sourcecode is available for anyone interested in running the service on their own server.

-If you plan to host it publicly, feel free to contact me, and I'll add a link here.
+Feel free to host it anywhere else.

 ## Installation